umdwr/teachinghub/source/guides/writing/writ440.rst

 assignments relevant to future job success, they may be motivated to do their best work and to improve areas where they are weak.

-MOTVIATING STUDENTS TO WRITE WELL:
+MOTVIATING STUDENTS TO WRITE WELL
 ----------------------------------

 If WRIT 440 students are to improve their communication skills, they